 Under the Tarpaper by J.C.
 Ryan, St. Louis County Historical Society, Duluth, Minnesota (1985).

-Lumberjack Study Guide for my article, “Sweat Pads, Logging Berries, and Blackjack,” published in the Minnesota Conservation Volunteer magazine, November 2008
+Lumberjack Study Guide for my short story, “Sweat Pads, Logging Berries, and Blackjack,” published in the Minnesota Conservation Volunteer magazine, November 2008

 Blackwater Ben study guide (thanks to Little Falls Community Middle School) [MS Word]